 2. Produce relevant content

 Research the likes and dislikes of your Millennial consumer, then plan your content around topics that are most important to them.
-Apply user-data information as a guide to shape your content offering.
-Leverage your partnering publisher’s familiar voice to tell your brand’s story in a way that resonates best with this audience.
+Apply user-data information as a guide to shape your content offering, and leverage your partnering publisher’s familiar voice to tell your brand’s story in a way that resonates best with them.